 By: Scott Seroka

 And remember Blackberry?
-I can’t remember the last time I’ve seen one other than in a print advertisement more than a couple years ago.
 The final straw occurred when customers painfully suffered through a three-day interruption in service.
 Competitors gladly came to the rescue by offering disgruntled Blackberry owners deep discounts on trade-in programs.

 What about Garmin?
 Do you have one mounted on your windshield?
 Why would you when newer cars come with built-in GPS and smartphones that have as-good-as, or even better navigation technology that is free?